NKI-CCB/imfusion/_sources/installation.rst.txt

 Each of these packages can be installed manually by downloading binaries from the respective websites and making sure the unpacked binaries are available in the current ``$PATH``.
-Alternatively, the dependencies can easily be installed using (bio)conda:
+Alternatively, the dependencies can easily be installed using bioconda:

 .. code:: bash

     conda install -c bioconda star bowtie tophat stringtie \
         subread star-fusion sambamba

-Note that Tophat will not function properly in Python 3.
-Bioconda also does not provide any macOS builds of STAR-Fusion, meaning that STAR-Fusion will have to be installed manually on macOS.
+Note that Tophat2 will not function properly in Python 3.
+Bioconda also does not provide macOS builds of STAR-Fusion, meaning that STAR-Fusion will have to be installed manually on macOS.

 If you don't use conda, a number of these tools can also be installed using `homebrew <http://brew.sh>`_ or `linuxbrew <http://linuxbrew.sh>`_: